scottsauber/workshop-dotnet-azure-github-bicep/README.md

              az webapp deployment slot swap -g ${{ inputs.resource_group_name }} -n ${{ inputs.app_service_name }} --slot ${{ inputs.app_service_slot_name }} --target-slot production --verbose
    ```

+1. Go to GitHub under `Actions` and hit Accept to run workflows on your Forked Repository

-1. When you commit and push this code with both the action and the pipeline, your Action will trigger immediately.
+1. Commit and push!
+When you commit and push this code with both the action and the pipeline, your Action will trigger immediately.
 Go to the Actions tab in GitHub and follow its progress from Dev all the way to Production

 1. Go to your Dev App Service Plan and note that the SKU is an S1.
 Let's change that to an S2 and commit and push that.